KamalChafik/homelab/README.md

 ---

-### MySQL + phpMyAdmin
+### Databases (MySQL + PostgreSQL)

-This is a **centralized MySQL instance** used by multiple containers that require a shared database backend (such as Semaphore).
+This is a **centralized database stack** used by multiple containers that require a shared backend (such as Semaphore or other services).
-Instead of bundling a MySQL container inside each stack, I’ve opted for this centralized service to simplify access and management.
+Instead of bundling DB containers inside each stack, I’ve opted for centralized services to simplify access and management.

-- **MySQL**: Main relational database service.
+- **MySQL**: Main relational database service (used by Semaphore, Uptime Kuma, etc.).
-- **phpMyAdmin**: Web-based UI to manage users, databases, and queries.
+- **phpMyAdmin**: Web-based UI to manage users, databases, and queries (MySQL).
+- **PostgreSQL**: Postgres database for services that require it.
+- **pgAdmin**: Browser-based UI for managing PostgreSQL databases.

 ➡️ [See directory](portainer/mysql)